The best Mac VPN in 2023

 However, the app window isn’t resizable, nor is the kill switch status shown on the home screen, both of which are a little annoying, especially when you consider that it’s not the case on Surfshark’s Windows app.
 But the Mac app shines through with its auto-connect functionality – something the Windows app doesn’t have.
 You can rest assured that you’ll be connected to a secure Surfshark server at all times.

-The latest offering by Surfshark is its Incogni service, where it requests data brokers, such as those dealing in marketing data, recruitment data, people search sites, and more, to delete any data they have on you.
+Surfshark also provides another layer on anonymity via its Incogni service.
+This sees the company request data brokers, such as those dealing in marketing data, recruitment data, people search sites, and more, to delete any data they have on you.
 All you have to do is fill out a form and give Incogni permission to reach out to data brokers on your behalf.
-This shows a real commitment to user privacy – although you will have to sign up separately.
+This shows how dedicated Surfshark is to user privacy – although you will have to sign up separately.

 On the streaming front, the service is at par with industry leaders like NordVPN and ExpressVPN, unblocking everything I threw at it, from UK US Netflix libraries and BBC iPlayer to the more obscure platforms like 10Play.